 We have just been out for the afternoon, it was Camilla's first trip in the car since I started changing the engine last year.
 Turns out it was chillier than we thought and by 5PM we were freezing.

-This was slightly embarrasing as I'd been boasting this morning about my new mini heater and how lovely and warm it was oops
+This was slightly embarrasing as I'd been boasting this morning about my new mini heater and how lovely and warm it was :oops: oops

 The problem is the temp guage was reading 40 degrees on the open road and only 55 or so in town, maybe 60 at the lights.
 It's really struggling to keep the temp up.